IDMNYU/CreativeCoding_LadyK_Fall_2022_Section_A/Syllabus.md

 • Submit the weekly Tickets to Leave

-• If you need to switch to asynchronous mode, please communicate that with me.
-If you cannot be in a class, but will watch the recording, communicate that with me.
+• If you come down with COVID, please contact Deanna Rayment at (deanna.rayment@nyu.edu, 646.997.3046) to get an excused absence.
+They are the Coordinator of Student Advocacy and Compliance.
+They are there to support you.
+You are still responsible for all content missed.
+This includes understanding directives as well as assignments.
+It is your responsible to find out what you missed and to follow up.
+I am not going to chase you down.

 • Participation is not limited to the assignments that you turn in.
 Participation also includes not only your presence in class, but your questions, feedback and dialog.
-Do not fall into the trap of being lazy during class and never vocalizing your presence (and never having your camera on).
+Do not fall into the trap of being lazy during class and never vocalizing your presence.
 Lean in and be present.
 If you have a question, someone else does too.
 You vocalizing your questions helps others to do the same.

 • Be professional at all times in your communication and attitude